The importance of being Idles: 'You are safe to be vulnerable'

 The provocative Bristol-based five-piece are midway through their headline set at London's Visions Festival and that's the cue for them to drop Danny Nedelko - a blistering new anthem for the anxious pre-Brexit era.

-The track is taken from their second album, Joy as an Act of Resistance and its chorus rings out around the room like a mass self-help session set to a rock 'n' roll beat:
+The track is taken from their second album, Joy as an Act of Resistance and its chorus rings out around the room like a mass self-help session set to a punk rock beat:

-"I smoked a lot of bath salts and spoke to Yoda himself," jokes Joe, before the gig.
+"I smoked a lot of bath salts and spoke to Yoda himself," jokes Joe about the lyrics, before the gig.

 "Firstly I like the idea of annoying people by using the phrasing of Yoda.
 I hope their toes curl up when I do it.